ZhikunWu/RareDisease/Pangenome.md

 Contribution of SV genes during evolution and domestication

+## Oryza genome evolution through a tetraploid lens

+The wild Oryza genome data package

+TE dynamics in the ridleyi complex

+Macro-synteny and large-scale chromosomal rearrangements

+The syntenic pangenome

+Reconstruction of the evolutionary history of Oryza

+Homoeologous gene fractionation

+Subgenome dominance and equivalence in O. coarctata

+## The genomic landscape of gene-level structural variations in Japanese and global soybean Glycine max cultivars

+Genome references of multiple Japanese soybeans

+Gene-SV and differentially expressed genes

+Genomic region that distinguishes Japanese soybeans

+GWAS on the seed size and shape of Japanese soybeans

+## Pangenome analysis reveals genomic variations associated with domestication traits in broomcorn millet

+Genome sequence, genetic diversity and population structure

+Pangenome analysis of broomcorn millet

+Structural variations in broomcorn millet

+Artificial selection during broomcorn millet domestication

+Genomic variations associated with domestication

+## Pan-genomic analysis highlights genes associated with agronomic traits and enhances genomics-assisted breeding in alfalfa

+Improvement of the monoploid genome assembly of ZM4 alfalfa

+Variation detection and population structure analysis

+Assembly and annotation of 24 alfalfa accessions

+SV detection and pan-genome construction

+Graph-based genomic analysis of SV salt and quality traits

+Graph pan-genome empowers alfalfa breeding

 ## Pangenome analysis provides insight into the evolution of the orange subfamily and a key gene for citric acid accumulation in citrus fruits

 Variations in fruit flavor in the orange subfamily